COVID Secure - Jackdaws

 There is no need to check in via track and trace anymore, but we will still be asking you to do a lateral flow test before travelling to us, if possible.
 If you test positive or have symptoms please do not travel to us, we will arrange for you to transfer to another course or give you a credit note.

 We have completed a government mandated Risk Assessment, produced in line with the specific government guidance, which follows the UK Government’s steps to operating safely.
 We recommend you familiarise yourself with this document ahead of coming to Jackdaws.
 Please note that this is an ever-evolving document, as government guidelines and operating experience influence our approach.

 What you need to know before coming to Jackdaws

 We are now re-open and following Government guidance in order to operate safely.
 We have carried out a thorough Risk Assessment for operating courses at Jackdaws.
 We are committed to mitigating the risk to our staff and participants and we need your help as we work together to safely deliver our courses.
 Our policies are under continuous review and are subject to change as we monitor the situation and the guidance from health and government authorities is updated.

 To prepare for your visit please read our guidelines for visitors coming to Jackdaws below.

 What we are doing to ensure that you can safely attend and enjoy your course at Jackdaws

 How will the courses happen?

-Courses will take place in our large, well ventilated studio to allow for adequate social distancing and there will be limits on course participant numbers.
+Courses will take place in our large, well ventilated studio to allow for some social distancing and there will be limits on course participant numbers.
 There will be clear signage onsite directing you where and how to move around.
-Practice rooms must be “booked” on the sign up sheet which will allow for a 5 minute gap between sessions.
+Sessions for singing and wind courses may be adapted to allow for additional ventilation time.